lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Terminology
 This section defines the terminology and acronyms used in this document.

 * Abort.
-A SCHC fragment format to signal the other end-point that the on-going fragment transmission is stopped and finished.
+A SCHC Fragment format to signal the other end-point that the on-going fragment transmission is stopped and finished.

 * All-0.
-The SCHC fragment format for the last frame of a window that is not the last one of a packet (see Window in this glossary).
+The SCHC Fragment format for the last frame of a window that is not the last one of a packet (see Window in this glossary).

 * All-1.
-The SCHC fragment format for the last frame of the packet.
+The SCHC Fragment format for the last frame of the packet.

 * All-0 empty.
-An All-0 SCHC fragment without a payload.
+An All-0 SCHC Fragment without a payload.
 It is used to request the SCHC ACK with the encoded Bitmap when the Retransmission Timer expires, in a window that is not the last one of a packet.

 * All-1 empty.
-An All-1 SCHC fragment without a payload.
+An All-1 SCHC Fragment without a payload.
 It is used to request the SCHC ACK with the encoded Bitmap when the Retransmission Timer expires in the last window of a packet.

 * App: LPWAN Application.
 An application sending/receiving IPv6 packets to/from the Device.